 Start With: Episode 4 with Emily Best, founder and CEO of Seed&Spark, who proposes a radically different way of viewing the independent film industry.
 The guys have deemed it their “most passionate interview ever.”

-2. You Must Remember This is a podcast devoted to exploring the “secret and/or forgotten history of Hollywood’s first century.”
-Created by writer Karina Longworth, each episode is a highly-researched historical account of a specific person or event that didn’t make it into the college textbooks.
+What Is It: A podcast devoted to exploring the “secret and/or forgotten history of Hollywood’s first century.”
+Created by Karina Longworth, former film critic at LA Weekly, each episode is a highly-researched historical account of a specific person or event that didn’t make it into the college textbooks.
 Longworth writes, produces and narrates each episode.
 Its name is pleasingly apt: The storytelling is so well-constructed and researched that every minute feels vital.

 The Takeaway: A nuanced understanding of Hollywood history, with information on everything from the many loves of Howard Hughes to the chaotic period marred by the Manson killings.
 And not only does the show cover studio system bigwigs like David O. Selznick, it celebrates several largely forgotten cinematic pioneers including women such as Ida Lupino, one of the first actress-director-producers, and Lena Horne, Hollywood’s first black performer to be given the full “glamour girl treatment.”